Middle school (grades 6-8) · Spanish Fork, UT

 What is the racial and ethnic makeup of Diamond Fork Middle?

-The largest demographic group at Diamond Fork Middle is White at 78.6%.
-The school serves a diverse student body in SPANISH FORK, UT.
+The largest demographic group at Diamond Fork Middle is White at 78.6% of enrollment, in Spanish Fork, UT.

 What is the Resource Investment Index for Diamond Fork Middle?

-Diamond Fork Middle has a Resource Investment Index of 23/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Diamond Fork Middle has a Resource Investment Index of 22/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page